yoitsrell/copy-kitten/README.md

 ### Guidelines

+* Each component you'll be copying has at least one image showing you what it's _supposed_ to look like.
+The header and button also have an image showing you what happens when you hover over it.
+These are your reference images, so keep them close by.
+You may want to open them in a browser, though you can also view them in VS Code directly.
 * We put them in order from easiest to hardest in our opinion, but Your Mileage May Vary.
 Do them in whatever order you please!
 * Don't edit the html, nor the `style.css` file, which is just there to keep the components layed out with reasonable space between them.
 * DO edit the three CSS files, `button.css`, `header.css`, and `table.css`.
 They're empty, but they are where you'll be doing your work!